Hypergeometric $\mathcal D$-modules and exponential sums for reductive groups: Calculation on -modules

 \section{Calculation on $D$-modules}

-In this section we assume $H$ is a reductive group over an algebraically closed field $K$ of characteristic zero and $B$ is a Borel subgroup of $H$.
-Let $Y$ be an $H$-spherical variety, that is, $Y$ is a normal variety with a left $H$-action containing an open $B$-orbit $By_0$ for some $K$-point $y_0$ in $Y$.
+In this section we work over an algebraically closed field $\overline K$ of characteristic zero.
+Let $H$ be a reductive algebraic group over $\overline K$, let $B$ be a Borel subgroup of $H$, and let $Y$ be an \emph{$H$-spherical variety}, that is, $Y$ is a normal variety with a left $H$-action containing an open $B$-orbit $By_0$ for some $\overline K$-point $y_0$ in $Y$.
 For surveys of spherical varieties, see \cite{Brion, Knop, Timashev}.
-Let $V$ be a smooth $K$-variety provided with an $H$-action, let $f: Y\to V$ be a finite equivariant morphism, and let $\iota: Hy_0\to V$ be the composite The main result of this section Propositions \ref{sphericalDmodisogen} says that $R^0\iota_!\omega_{Hy_0}$ is a direct summand of an explicitly described $\mathcal D$-module.
+Let $V$ be a smooth $\overline K$-variety provided with an $H$-action, let $f: Y\to V$ be a finite equivariant morphism, and let $\iota: Hy_0\to V$ be the composite The main result of this section Propositions \ref{sphericalDmodisogen} says that if $Hy_0$ is affine, then $R\iota_!\omega_{Hy_0}$ is a direct summand of an explicit $\mathcal D$-module.
 This technical result will be used in the next section.

 First consider the case where $Y$ is a smooth toroidal $H$-spherical variety and $V=Y$.
 Let $D_1, \dots, D_s$ be all the $B$-stable but not $H$-stable prime divisors of $Y$, $\delta=\bigcup_{i=1}^{s}D_{i}$, and $P=\{g\in H:g\delta=\delta\}$.
 By \cite[Proposition 1 in 2.4]{Brion} or \cite[Theorem 29.1]{Timashev}, there exists a Levi subgroup $L$ of $P$ and a closed $L$-stable subvariety $S$ of $Y-\delta$ such that we have a $P$-equivariant isomorphism